FLUID: Training-Free Face De-identification via Latent Identity Substitution: Preliminaries

-\paragraph{The \textit{h}-Space.} Asyrp \cite{kwon2022diffusion} identified that the bottleneck layer of the U-Net in DMs captures a semantic latent space termed \textit{h}-space, which exhibits linearity and disentanglement.
+Asyrp \cite{kwon2022diffusion} identified that the bottleneck layer of the U-Net in DMs captures a semantic latent space termed \textit{h}-space, which exhibits linearity and disentanglement.
 This space enables effective image manipulation without retraining the model.
 Editing is performed by modifying the latent $h_t$ at each timestep with a semantic direction $\Delta h$: